RosettaCommons/documentation/development_documentation/tutorials/jd3_derived_jq/jd3_derived_jq_home.md

 This tutorial assumes the reader has some knowledge of [[JD3|JD3]] in general.

 The (very contrived) design case that we will be working with is as follows:
-We want to stabilize a protein-protein interface but only allow one of the two sides to design (change sequence).
+We want to stabilize a protein-protein interface but only allow one position to design (change amino acid identity).
-We do not care which side is designed, but it can only be one.
+We do not care which side of the interface this mutation is.
-Again, this is very contrived.

 In general, the code generated in this example is NOT written with effeciency, performance, or even our own coding conventions in mind.
 The main goal is clarity and simplicity/readability.